rust-lang/rust/README.md

 The advantage of the tokens approach are that you can operate on non-parsable code.
-I don't care too much about that, it would be nice, but I think being able to sophisticated transformations is more important.
+I don't care too much about that, it would be nice, but I think being able to perform sophisticated transformations is more important.
 In the future I hope to (optionally) be able to use type information for informing reformatting too.
 One specific case of unparsable code is macros.
 Using tokens is certainly easier here, but I believe it is perfectly solvable with the AST approach.
 At the limit,